 Running with a heart rate monitor doesn’t guarantee you or I marathon success but it can assist you in getting to the race in the best shape possible.

 - It makes training more enjoyable.
 It is very difficult at times when you are trying to hit a specific pace on a run.
-Wearing a heart rate monitor is a great way to take your mind off the place and placing it on just focusing on running at a planned heart rate.
-Staying in a planned heart rate zone makes running more creative and less taxing
+Furthermore, wearing a heart rate monitor can take your mind off the pace.
+Also, it helps you focus on running at a planned pace.

-- It will guard you from running too fast on days that should be comprised of relaxed, recovery running.
-What you or I may feel as a relaxed pace may be too aggressive for our own good.
+- It will guard you from running too fast on recovery days.
 A heart rate monitor can guard you against pushing too hard on the gas pedal.

 Stamina is being able to maintain a sustained and more challenging effort for a longer period of time.